Vocational Education and Training

-Please note: VCE VET programs are constantly being developed or revised, schools are advised to refer to the VCAA website and VCAA Bulletin VCE, VCAL and VET for the most up-to-date information.
+Please note: VCE VET programs are constantly being developed or revised, schools are advised to refer to the VCAA website and VCAA Bulletin for the most up-to-date information.

-SBATs in Victoria involve the student undertaking the VCE or VCAL as well as being employed part-time and trained.
-The student and the school have specific responsibilities within SBATs, however the training and assessment is the responsibility of the RTO.
+SBAs in Victoria involve the student undertaking the VCE or VCAL as well as being employed part-time and trained.
+The student and the school have specific responsibilities within SBAs, however the training and assessment is the responsibility of the RTO.

 Structured Workplace Learning

-Structured Workplace Learning (SWL) involves on-the-job training where students are required to master a designated set of skills and competencies related to VCE VET programs.
-SWL complements the training undertaken and is spread across the duration of the VCE VET program.
-SWL provides students with:
+Structured Workplace Learning (SWL) involves on-the-job training where students are required to master a designated set of skills and competencies related to their VCE VET program/s.
+Programs which have a mandatory SWL component plus those which have a Highly Recommended reference, can be found on the VCAA website.

 VET Professional Learning Activities

-Independent Schools Victoria schedule professional learning activities for each calendar year, and the programs can be found through The Development Centre.
+Each year Independent Schools Victoria schedule professional learning activities through The Development Centre.
+These can be found on https://www.is.vic.edu.au/

 The VCAA also schedule professional learning programs, and these can found on the VCAA website.

 Block Credit Recognition